noudess/docs-main/Public-EQEmulator-Server-Setup-Guide-(Windows-32-bit,-No-Webserver).md

 1. Install TortoiseSVN using defaults (click yes, next, or allow to all prompts).<br />_The TortoiseSVN installation may say you need to reboot. **If it does then reboot before continuing.**_

-**Now install the applications that require a specific configuration** Install ActiveState Perl
+**Now install the applications that require a specific configuration**

-During the installation of Perl, change the installation path to C:\Perl if it is not already set to that.
-Otherwise, accept all the defaults.

-When Perl is finished installing, you should either logoff/logon or reboot your PC to ensure the changes to the Windows PATH variable are updated before proceeding further.
+**Install ActiveState Perl** ensuring that the installation path shows as `C:\Perl` and if not, then change it to that.
+Otherwise for all other prompts use the defaults (click yes, next, or allow to all prompts).<br />_When Perl is finished installing, you should either logoff/logon or reboot your PC to ensure the changes to the Windows PATH variable are updated **before proceeding further**_.

-After logging off/on or rebooting you will need to open Command Prompt with Administrative privileges (instructions here∞).

-Type the following command in the elevated Command Prompt.

-    ppm install DBI

-Install MySQL 5.1
+**Install MySQL 5.1** using the following instructions.
+If you miss a step you will have to completely uninstall MySQL and start this part all over again.

-When you first start up the install, make sure you choose CUSTOM install.
+1. When you first start up the install, make sure you choose CUSTOM install.

-On that same menu, make sure ALL options are installed.
+1. On that same menu, make sure ALL options are installed.
 The developer components will probably have an X against it.
-Click it and select 'This feature will be installed on local hard drive'.
+Click it and select `This feature will be installed on local hard drive`.
 This is important, you will not be able to compile the EQEmu source code without the MySQL developer components.

-After clicking "next", on that menu, click Install
+1. After clicking "next", on that menu, click Install

-If a Nag screen appears about MySQL Enterprise, click Next until a dialog appears with a box that says 'Configure the MySQL Server now'.
+1. If a Nag screen appears about MySQL Enterprise, click Next until a dialog appears with a box that says `Configure the MySQL Server now`.
 Ensure the box is ticked and click Finish.

-The MySQL Server Instance Configuration Wizard should start.
+1. The MySQL Server Instance Configuration Wizard should start.
 If you don't see it, make sure it is not hidden behind another window.
 Click Next.

-Select Detailed Configuration and click Next.
+1. Select `Detailed Configuration` and click Next.

-Choose 'Server Machine' and click Next.
+1. Choose `Server Machine` and click Next.

-Choose 'Multifunctional Database' and click Next.
+1. Choose `Multifunctional Database` and click Next.

-When the InnoDB settings dialogue appears, click Next.
+1. When the InnoDB settings dialogue appears, click Next.

-Select 'Online Transaction Processing (OLTP)' and click Next.
+1. Select `Online Transaction Processing (OLTP)` and click Next.

-On the next screen, ensure 'Enable TCP/IP Networking' is ticked, the port number should be 3306 and UNTICK 'Enable Strict Mode'.
+1. On the next screen, ensure `Enable TCP/IP Networking` is ticked, the port number should be `3306` and **untick** `Enable Strict Mode`.
 Then click Next.

-On the next sceen, select 'Best Support For Multilingualism' and click Next.
+1. On the next sceen, select `Best Support For Multilingualism` and click Next.

-On the next screen, ensure 'Install as a Windows Service' is ticked and, very important, tick the box to 'Include Bin Directory in Windows PATH'.
+1. On the next screen, ensure `Install as a Windows Service` is ticked and, very important, tick the box to `Include Bin Directory in Windows PATH`.
 Then click Next.

-You will be prompted for a root password (root is the default username).
+1. You will be prompted for a root password (root is the default username).
 This will be known as your MySQL password.
 Make sure you remember it.
 Click Next.

-Click Execute.
+1. Click Execute.

-When the wizard has done it's thing, click Finish.
+1. When the wizard has done it's thing, click Finish.

-You should either logoff/logon or reboot your PC to ensure the changes to the Windows PATH variable are updated before proceeding further.
+_When MySQL is finished installing, you should either logoff/logon or reboot your PC to ensure the changes to the Windows PATH variable are updated **before proceeding further**_.

-Install Microsoft Visual Studio Express 2012 for Windows Desktop.

-You can just install this with all the default installation.
-Nothing to do until after installation is complete.

-Now you can install GIT, TortoiseSVN, CMake, HeidiSQL and Notepad++ using defaults (click yes or next to everything)

-The TortoiseSVN installation may say you need to reboot.
-If it does then reboot before continuing.

-Step 3: Getting and compiling the C source code
+### Step 3: Getting and compiling the C source code

 Now on your main C-Drive, expand the EQ folder and then right click on the folder called Source.